-LISTEN TO BILVAVI ON KOL HALASHON ISRAEL 073.295.1245 USA 718.521.5231 2>4>12 A person can build an approach of how to remain happy even in trying times, without ignoring the pain and sadness.
+A person can build an approach of how to remain happy even in trying times, without ignoring the pain and sadness.

-In the recent years, we have seen a certain lack of stability that is glaring, in all areas of life.
-There are many signs that the future is imminent, and we have no way of knowing what will happen in a year from now, of what will be.
-It is upon us to think: For what reason is Hashem doing all of this?
-Surely He is not doing it so that people can be full of anger, sadness, and complaint.
-Rather, He is doing it all to awaken us to have the inner recognition: if only we were to awaken ourselves, and if only each person was living a truthful life, in his mind and heart, Hashem would not have to send all of this noise to us.
+In recent years, we have seen a lack of stability that is glaring in all areas of life.
+There are many signs that the future is imminent, and we have no way of knowing what will happen in a year from now.
+What will be?
+We should think: for what reason is Hashem doing all of this?
+Surely He is not doing it so that people can be full of anger & sadness.
+Rather, He is doing it all to awaken us to have the inner recognition that if only we were to awaken ourselves, to a truthful life, in his mind and heart, Hashem would not have to send all of this to us.